Hayden Wayne: Selected works

 To date, Wayne has written over 400 compositions including: The Symphony of Friends, the ballet Cirque de la Lune, Dracula (Opera Erotica), Piano Concerto #1 (The Rock 'n' Roll) and Cello Concerto #1 which are paired as a diptych: Sinfonietta #2 (It's a Boy) and #3 (The Emerald) and Symphony #5 Africa (A Tone Poem) (also recorded by the State Philharmonic of Brno); the string quartets The Rosenberger Variations and The Romantic, The Nuzerov Quartets 3, 4, and 5, Nuzerov Quartets 6, 7, and 8, and Nuzerov Quartets 9 and 10 performed by the Wallinger String Quartet which were all released on New Millennium Records.

 In recent times, most of his performances have taken place in the Czech Republic.
 Wayne calls his style "The New Classicism."
-He lives in Duchess County, New York with his wife and son.
+He lives in Dutchess County, New York with his wife and son.
 He has provided the music for the Randolph School's Circus show in May 2007.